New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Approximately 80% of diseases in developing countries are due to poor sanitation and dirty water.
-As a result, experts from the Michigan Scientific and Technical Institute created an easy and cheap method of purifying water.
-The role of the cleaner in this case is the usual salt.
+Approximately 80% of diseases in developing countries are caused by poor sanitation and drinking dirty water.
+As a result, experts from the Michigan Institute of Science and Technology have created an easy and cheap method of purifying water.
+In this case, the role of the purifier is played by ordinary salt.